File a Tax Extension-Save Time, Reduce Stress

 - Are other pressures in your life overwhelming you?

 - Will you have more time in the summer to handle tax related matters?

-If you answered “yes” to any of these questions (or “no” to the one about the tax preparer or tax prep software), maybe it is time to file a tax extension.
+If you answered “yes” to any of these questions, maybe it is time to file a tax extension.

 Remember that a tax extension allows you extra time to file your tax return, not extra time to pay what you owe!

 How to File a Tax Extension?